ladisk/LDAQ/docs/source/installation.rst

 .. note::

-    For some functionalities to work, you will need additional packages installed, e.g., for using Flir.
+    For some hardware additional drivers are packages are required.
+See the :doc:`code` for more information.

 .. note::

-    To use **National Instruments** DAQ, you will need to install the `NI-DAQmx <https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#346210>`_ driver.
+    For example to use **National Instruments** DAQ, you will need to install the `NI-DAQmx <https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html#346210>`_ driver.